-Automatically stops the boom when it is lowered to a preset minimum angle (usually 0°).
+If equipped, the boom down limit automatically stops the boom when it is lowered to a preset minimum angle (usually 0°).

 The boom can be raised after the limit is contacted.
 The limit bypass switch must be held down before the boom can be lowered below the limit.